KuriRobot/Kuri-Documentation/reference/IFTTT/robot_integration.md

+---
+layout: reference
-# Robot Integration for IFTTT
+title: Robot Integration
+category: IFTTT
+---

 All MQTT messages will follow the format outlined in the [MQTT section](../../mqtt/README.md).
 Only the topic and the `payload` property of the MQTT message is outlined below.